 Career and internship fair

-Each year in February, Career Services hosts a three-day Career and Internship Fair that brings more than 85 employers to campus to connect with WSU Vancouver students and alumni.
+Each year in October and February, Career Services hosts Career and Internship Fairs that bring more than 55 employers to campus to connect with WSU Vancouver students and alumni.
 The event is FREE and open to all current WSU undergraduate and graduate students and alumni.
 Most people benefit from attending the fair multiple days because employers are often looking for candidates from a variety of majors.
-The fair is also a good place to practice interacting professionally with employers.
+The Fair is also a good place to practice interacting professionally with employers.

-To get a better sense of the employers who have attended the Career and Internship Fair in the past, please see the registered employer lists below:
+To get a better sense of the employers who have attended Career and Internship Fairs in the past, please see the registered employer lists below: